IHR Company Profile

 He explained that for the long term, the hardwired systems work best, but they also have wireless systems.
 The hard wire system has a much cleaner installation when installed at the time of building.
 The wireless system has to change batteries every three to five years.

-IHR Security also offers complete guard service for construction locations.
+IHR Systems also offers complete guard service for construction locations.
 “This summer we had a contract to guard the new dorm while it was under construction at Midwestern State University.”

 The firm also has a patrol service that monitors residential and business locations all night.